André Ventura: Presidential campaigns

+2021

 On 8 February 2020, in Portalegre, Ventura announced his candidacy for the office of President of the Republic in the 2021 election.

-Ventura invited actress Maria Vieira to be his campaign director (mandatária) for the Portuguese communities abroad and chose Patrícia Sousa Uva (ex-member of Chega) to be the national director.
+Ventura invited actress Maria Vieira to be his campaign chair (mandatária) for the Portuguese communities abroad and chose Patrícia Sousa Uva (ex-member of Chega) to be the national director.
 Subsequently, with the resignation of the latter, Ventura invited Rui Paulo Sousa, 7th member of the national board, to become the national campaign director.

 On 18 December 2020, Ventura handed 10,250 signatures of proponents to the Constitutional Court, as legally required to formalise his candidacy for Belém Palace.
 On 30 December, his candidacy was formally accepted by the Constitutional Court.

 At the beginning of the electoral campaign, the president of the French National Rally party, Marine Le Pen, confirmed that she would go to Lisbon to support Ventura's presidential candidacy.

 In a televised debate against incumbent Marcelo Rebelo de Sousa, Ventura showed a photograph of the president in the Bairro da Jamaica, a poor and largely black neighborhood in Amora, Setúbal District, where there had been tensions with the police.
 He accused the president of not being truly right-wing, and called the black residents in the photograph "bandits".
 In September 2021, a Portuguese court convicted Ventura for social segregation in the aftermath of these events related to Bairro da Jamaica.

 Ventura came third with 11.9% of the vote, behind Marcelo Rebelo de Sousa (60.7%) and the Socialist Party’s Ana Gomes (12.9%).